 Many Consultants believe they have mastered the necessary skills to be successful.
-But as technology evolves, it becomes increasingly more important to continue learning, and consider specializing.
+But as technology evolves, it becomes increasingly more important to continue learning, and possibly specializing in you strongest areas.
 Even if you already consider yourself a good SAS programmer, with interests and abilities in several areas of the SAS software, specialization is becoming more of a necessity.
 Consider additional training from several sources: